IBM/csm-dach-cloud-native-labs/day-2/declarative.md

 ```
 [lab6-namespace.yaml](yaml/lab6-namespace.yaml)

+For the upcoming yaml files, it's important to specify the namespace to be _lab6_ so all resources are created in the same project.

 In this lab we are going to use a secret to save the root password for MariaDB.

 ### 2. Secret